ON THIS DAY IN SCIENCE FICTION HISTORY

 Heartthrob Grey Damon stole young girls' hearts as part of the cast of the CW's short-lived SciFi romance, Star-Crossed.
 (I never saw it, but some reviews were complimentary.)
 Damon was born on this day in 1987.

-On this day in 1962 (in Madrid), Samson Vs. The Vampires enjoyed its theatrical release.
-Directed by Sergio Corbucci, this Horror/Fantasy starred Gordon Scott and the lovely Leonora Ruffo, and here's the premise listed on IMDB.com:
+On this day in 1962 (in Spain), Samson Vs. The Vampires (aka Goliath And The Vampires) enjoyed its theatrical release.
+Directed by Sergio Corbucci, this Horror/Fantasy starred Gordon Scott, Leonora Ruffo, and Jacques Sernas; and here's the premise listed on IMDB.com:

 "Goliath must save the kidnapped women of his village from an evil zombie leader who needs their blood to feed his soldiers."

-On this day in 1962 (in Sweden), The Magic Sword enjoyed its magical run at the theatres.
-Conceived and directed by Bert I. Gordon, the Fantasy starred Basil Rathbone and Estelle Winwood, and here's the plot summary from IMDB.com:
+On this day in 1962 (in Sweden), The Magic Sword (aka St. George And The Dragon) enjoyed its magical run in magical theatres.
+Conceived and directed by famed storyteller Bert I. Gordon, the Fantasy/Drama starred Basil Rathbone, Gary Lockwood, and Estelle Winwood.
+Here's the plot summary from IMDB.com:

 "The son of a sorceress, armed with weapons, armour and six magically summoned knights, embarks on a quest to save a princess from a vengeful wizard."

 A star is born!
 On this day in 1975 (in France), Louis Malle's Black Moon enjoyed its theatrical debut.
-The SciFi feature starred Cathryn Harrison and Alexandra Stewart, and here's the plot summary as provided by IMDB.com:
+Written (in part) and directed by Louis Malle, the Horror/Fantasy feature starred Cathryn Harrison, Alexandra Stewart, and Therese Giehse; and here's the plot summary as provided by IMDB.com:

 "To escape a gender war, a girl flees to a remote farmhouse and becomes part of an extensive family's unusual, perhaps even supernatural, lifestyle."

-On this day in 1992, the fabled Doctor Mordrid enjoyed its U.S. home video release.
-Written and directed by Charles Band, the SciFi/Fantasy starred Jeffrey Combs and Yvette Nipar, and here's the premise listed on IMDB.com:
+On this day in 1992 (in the U.S.), the fabled Doctor Mordrid enjoyed its home video release.
+Written and directed by Charles Band, the SciFi/Fantasy starred Jeffrey Combs, Jay Acovone, and Yvette Nipar; and here's the premise listed on IMDB.com:

 "An unspeakable evil has come into our dimension and wants to rule over Earth, and only a mysterious sorceror known as Doctor Mordrid can stop him."